Qiskit/qiskit-ibm-runtime/docs/faqs.rst

 #########################################

 ================================================================================================
-What's the difference between the open source primitives and primitives available via IBM Cloud?
+What is the difference between the open source primitives and primitives available via IBM Cloud?
 ================================================================================================

 The open source primitive contains the base classes (to define interfaces) and a reference implementation.